iapyeh/sshscript/index.md

 ## Introduction

-System automation is a process of realizing management logics by repeating networking and execution.
-SSHScript makes Python an easy tool for creating system automation processes.
-With syntax sugar of SSHScript, writing python scripts to execute commands on local host or remote hosts is easy.

-You just need to embed commands and networking in python scripts.
-SSHScript would execute them and let you handle outputs all in Python.
-You need not to know programming about the subprocess module and Paramiko(ssh).
+System automation is the process of using computer software to automatically perform routine or repetitive tasks.
+SSHScript is a tool that makes it easy to use Python for system automation by providing a simple syntax for executing commands on local or remote hosts.
+With SSHScript, you can embed commands and networking in your Python scripts, and SSHScript will handle the execution and output, so you don't need to have expertise in the subprocess module or Paramiko (ssh) to use it.

 Below is an example.
 It makes an ssh connection to the host1, then from the host1 makes a connection to the host2.
 Then It executes “netstat -antu” on the host2.